Microgrid: Tertiary control

 and main grid.
 This level often involves the prediction of weather, grid tariff, and loads in the next hours or day to design a generator dispatch plan that achieves economic savings.

 More advanced techniques can also provide end to end control of a microgrid using machine learning techniques such as deep reinforcement learning.

 In case of emergencies such as blackouts, tertiary control can manage a group of interconnected microgrids to form what is called "microgrid clustering", acting as a virtual power plant to continue supplying critical loads.
 During these situations the central controller should select one of the microgrids to be the slack (i.e. master) and the rest as PV and load buses according to a predefined algorithm and the existing conditions of the system (i.e. demand and generation).
 In this case, the control should be real time or at least at a high sampling rate.

 IEEE 2030.7

 A less utility-influenced controller framework is that from the Institute of Electrical and Electronics Engineers, the IEEE 2030.7.
 The concept relies on 4 blocks: a) Device level control (e.g. voltage and frequency control), b) Local area control (e.g. data communication), c) Supervisory (software) control (e.g. forward looking dispatch optimization of generation and load resources), and d) Grid layers (e.g. communication with utility).

 Elementary control

 A wide variety of complex control algorithms exist, making it difficult for small microgrids and residential distributed energy resource (DER) users to implement energy management and control systems.
 Communication upgrades and data information systems can be expensive.
 Some projects try to simplify and reduce the expense of control via off-the-shelf products (e.g. using a Raspberry Pi).

 Examples

+Tibetan Plateau, Qinghai, China

+In 2026, Sieyuan Electric commissioned a microgrid in Qinghai province, China, to supply electricity to a remote area of the Tibetan Plateau lacking conventional grid access.
+The system combines a 1.6 MW solar photovoltaic array, a 6 MW / 12 MWh grid-forming battery energy storage system with black-start capability, a 300 kW diesel backup generator, and a 10 kV distribution network.